Drug Shortages and Discontinuations

 Risperidone ODT

-Mylan risperidone 0.5 mg ODT has been discontinued by the manufacturer.
+Mylan risperidone 0.5 mg oral disintegrating tablet (ODT) has been discontinued by the manufacturer.
 No other brands or strengths of ODTs are available.

 Alternatives: